MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-nodejs-sign-in.md

     git clone https://github.com/Azure-Samples/ms-identity-node.git
     ```

 * [Download the .zip file](https://github.com/Azure-Samples/ms-identity-node/archive/refs/heads/main.zip).
-Extract it to a file path where the length of the name is fewer than 260 characters
+Extract it to a file path where the length of the name is fewer than 260 characters.

 ## Configure the project